 On both iOS and Android,

-Trash is located at the bottom of the left sidebar.
+••• menu in the top left of the sidebar.
 Clicking on it opens the same menu and options in full-screen.

 This error means that you've hit our duplication rate limit — right now you can only duplicate 20,000 blocks per hour.
 Our apologies for the incovenience!